openemr/openemr/FHIR_README.md

 Easy-to-use JSON-based REST API for OpenEMR FHIR.
 All code is done in classes and separate from the view to help with codebase modernization efforts.
 See standard OpenEMR API docs [here](API_README.md)

 ### Prerequisite
+Enable the Standard FHIR service (/fhir/ endpoints) in OpenEMR menu: Administration->Globals->Connectors->"Enable OpenEMR Standard FHIR REST API"
-Enable this FHIR service in OpenEMR menu: Administration->Globals->Connectors->"Enable OpenEMR REST API"
+Enable the Patient Portal FHIR service (/portalfhir/ endpoints) in OpenEMR menu: Administration->Globals->Connectors->"Enable OpenEMR Patient Portal FHIR REST API"

 ### Using FHIR API Internally
 There are several ways to make API calls from an authorized session and maintain security:
 * See the script at tests/api/InternalApiTest.php for examples of internal API use cases.

-### Endpoints
+### /fhir/ Endpoints
- FHIR endpoints Use `http://localhost:8300/apis/fhir as base URI.`
+Standard FHIR endpoints Use `http://localhost:8300/apis/fhir as base URI.`

 _Example:_ `http://localhost:8300/apis/fhir/Patient` returns a Patient's bundle resource, etc